gov-cy/staging-govcy-design-system-docs/src/components/checkbox.md

 ---
 "title" : "Checkbox"
 date: 2022-02-01 00:01:01Z
+description: "Let users select one or more options by using the checkboxes component."
 ---
 Let users select one or more options by using the checkboxes component.